svenssonjoel/svenssonjoel.github.com/pages-2021/src/haskell-lava-0/index.md

 a bit with Lava and try to (in time) get to the point where we can run some Lava-generated hardware on an FPGA.

-The FPGA candidates will the the Artix-7 on the Nexys A7 board as well as the Zynq 7000 platform.
+The FPGA candidates will be the Artix-7 on the Nexys A7 board as well as the Zynq 7000 platform.

 Now!
 There are lots of Lavas.
 I found 4 of them on [Hackage](https://hackage.haskell.org/).